wso2/cellery-samples/composites/todo-service/README.md

 =========

 The TODO composite consists of a simple 'todo' micro service and mysql server.
-Todo micro service is written in go, and  this service receives requests to add/list/update a todo items.
+Todo micro service is written in go, and  this service receives requests to add/list/update todo items.
 These todo items are stored in mysql database.

 ![Todo composite view](../../docs/images/composites/todo-service/todo-composite.png)